Insights

 When I tell stories, I love to really engage the sensory details of the specific moment.
 Not just what I see and hear, but the smells, the tastes, the physical sensations going on in the body at that moment.

-Yes, it’s true there’s a fine line between too much or too little exposition.
+Now, it’s true there’s a fine line between too much or too little exposition.
 You don’t want to go off on a detour that distracts from your story’s purpose.
 However, as long as the details, settings, and characters that you’re describing help to ignite your audience’s imagination and engage their senses, you’ll be able to increase their immersion in the story on such a level that they’ll become truly invested in the outcome.

 X Mark icon